Keyword Clustering: The Ultimate Guide to SEO Success

 The same applies to your paid campaigns.
 Google Ads allows you to create ad groups in a similar manner as you create keyword clusters.
 For each ad being shown, Google chooses it from ad groups based on relevancy to a particular search.

 Relevance is crucial for paid advertising.
 The more relevant the keyword, the higher the chance that the ad will have a high CTR.
 This reduces conversion costs while increasing their number.
-For example, if a potential client searches for iPhone 14 pro max 128gb pink, we can assume they want to land on the iPhone 14 pro max 128gb pink product page, not on the Apple category page.
+For example, if a potential client searches for the iPhone 16 Pro Max 256GB White Titanium, we can assume they want to land on the product page, not on the Apple category page.

 Keyword organizer tools can distinguish different intents and group similar ones together, as a result making your content and ads more helpful.